 Photo credit: Flickr – Eduard Díaz i Puig

 Notting Hill is in many ways London’s most charming district, packed with small shops to wander around, as well as the Portobello weekend market, and Ladbroke Square Garden to explore, weather permitting.
 The district is fairly quiet on weekdays, though it is way out of the city centre.
 The atmosphere is calm and romantic, far from the hustle and bustle of Soho and the CBD.
 In the summer, Notting Hill’s Caribbean carnival is a popular tourist attraction.
 Budget wise, this area offers a range of options to stay in London, as prices are rather moderate compared to other neighbourhoods.
 Ideal for an extended romantic weekend in the summer.

 Photo credit: Flickr – David Merrigan

-This area on the southern banks of the Thames offers good accommodation options: there are many moderately priced places to stay – affordable hostels and more comfortable hotels – close to the city centre, countless cultural activities and all you could possibly need in bars and restaurants to relax on the terrace.
-This district is very touristy and will delight visitors in search of a compromise between places to go out and tranquillity.
+This area located on the southern banks of the Thames offers good accommodation options.
+You’ll find a range of moderately-priced places to stay, from affordable hostels to more comfortable hotels.
+Enjoying close proximity to the city centre, the area offers countless cultural activities and all you could possibly need in terms of bars and restaurants if you’re keen to relax on a terrace.
+Very touristy, this area will delight visitors in search of a compromise between places to go out and tranquillity.